EnigmaCurry/openscad-part-maker/README.md

 these inputs and downloading to the user's browser the resulting .STL file.

-## TODO

- - This application is currently customized for the [template/tile.scad](template/tile.scad) file.
-Using other CAD files will require adjustment to the HTML form and Rust structs.
-In the future, the application could be made more adatable by parsing the options form the .scad file directly.

 ## Requirements

  - The recommended installation method is with Docker or Podman: